 Become a Justice of the Peace in NSW

-By volunteering to become a Justice of the Peace (JP) you will provide services to your community or place of employment
+JP's come from all sections of the community and are available across NSW.
+These JP's can be accessed through the DCJ Public Register click this link.
+By volunteering to become a Justice of the Peace (JP) you will be providing an essential public service to your community or place of employment.

-The Code of Conduct for JP's in NSW establishes the requirements and acceptable standards of behaviour for JPs in NSW.
-The code is also useful for members of the public who may be unsure of what is expected when seeking the services of a JP.
-To read the full Code of Conduct, please click this link
+NSW JP's are required to follow a strict Code of Conduct which establishes the requirements and acceptable standards of behaviour for JP's in NSW.
+This code is also useful for members of the public who may be unsure of what is expected when seeking the services of a JP.
+To read the Code of Conduct please click.

 - be at least 18 years old

-- be an Australian Citizen or a person who is entitled to vote at a general election, unless the Attorney General exempts the person from having to satisfy this criterion
+- be an Australian Citizen or a person who is entitled to vote at a general election, unless the Attorney General exempts the person from having to satisfy this criteria

 - be of good character

-- consent in writing to confidential inquiries being made as to the person's suitability for appointment, including a criminal records check
+- consent in writing to confidential inquiries being made as to the person's suitability for appointment, including criminal record check

 - not be an undischarged bankrupt